lambducas/folke/README.md

 | SomeI     | existsI, ∃I              |

 ### Frontend
-- All UI ellements should scale not only text
+- All UI elements should scale not only text

 ### Other
---
+_Empty for now_

 ## IDEAS
 - Use reference counting to check that all parts of the proof is used.